gencaycelik99/gencaycelik99/README.md

 ### Hi!
 I'm Gencay
-- I'm a computer engineer from Turkey.
+- I'm a computer engineer from Türkiye.

 <!--
 **gencaycelik99/gencaycelik99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.